-Expand each publication to see abstract or use the download link to get a copy of the paper.
-If it redirects to ACM's website, please click the pdf link there; I have given permission for free access to all my papers in ACM using their authoriser service.
+Expand each publication to see abstract or use the download link to get a copy of the paper for personal use.
 Here is my Google Scholar Profile.

 Human body in HCI is often seen as an actuator for issuing commands and providing input to digital systems.
 We present the concept of the body as a canvas, in which the body acts as both an actuator and a display for information.
 Body as a canvas creates an interaction loop where interaction with information causes changes in the body, which in turn changes the display of information.
 Our qualitative study using an on-body projection system in a public exhibition investigates this concept with regards to body characteristics, types of body input, interactions between multiple bodies, and comparison to other display technologies.
 Our findings show that body as a canvas create connectedness between the body and information.
 Finally, we discuss how body characteristics and appearances can complement the information, when the body acts as a canvas.